philipturner/amx-benchmarks/README.md

 BF16 GFLOPS = 2 * 16 * 16 * GHz / 2 = 256 * GHz
 ```

 Notice that 4 * FP64 = 32 bytes, half the AMX register size.
 Divide 64B / 32B and square it.
 An AMX block executes with such a throughput, that one 64B x 64B instruction will be completed every (64B / 32B) x (64B / 32B) = 4 clock cycles.
 Keep in mind that this is for a single block, not the entire AMX coprocessor.
-That would be like singling out one of the M1 Max's 32 GPU cores, and claiming that single core was actually the entire GPU.
+Confusing the two terms equates to singling out one of the M1 Max's 32 GPU cores, and claiming that single core is actually the entire GPU.

 Next, move onto general-purpose CPU cores.
-Notice that 512 bits equals 64 bytes, the register size of AMX.
-This is not a coincidence.
-The CPU core that passes two 64-byte operands (1024 bits) to the AMX coprocessor each cycle, which doubled to 2048 bits with the A15/M2 generation.
-By comparison, the P-CPU's ALUs consume 1024 bits/cycle (FADD, 2 operands) or 1536 bits/cycle (FFMA, 3 operands).
+512 bits equals 64 bytes, the register size of AMX.
+The CPU core passes two 64-byte operands (1024 bits) to the AMX coprocessor each cycle, or 2048 bits with the A15/M2 generation.
+On A14/M1, the bandwidth can sustain one AMX instruction/cycle - 4 quarter-instructions/cycle.
+This directly corresponds to 4 AMX blocks that each execute 0.25 64B x 64B instructions/cycle.
+The CPU-AMX bandwidth doubles with A15/M2, enabling 8 AMX blocks per P-block\*.
+The result: the CPU core now needs to dispatch 2 full AMX instructions/cycle, or 8 quarter-instructions.
+On both M1 and M2, the AMX bandwidth is also close to the register-ALU bandwidth.
+The P-CPU's ALUs consume 1024 bits/cycle (FADD, 2 operands) or 1536 bits/cycle (FFMA, 3 operands).
+On A14/M1, the E-cores had half the register bandwidth and probably half the AMX bandwidth.
+This results in 2 AMX blocks/E-block instead of 4.

+> \*Clarifying terminology: a P-block is a visible segment of the silicon die, comprising 2-4 P-CPU cores and its own coherent L2 cache.
+The term "AMX block", while sounding similar, has absolutely no relation.
+The P-block has a better analogy with the M1 Max half-GPU.
+It is a fundamental chip building block composed of multiple cores.
+It is not one of those cores itself.

 ```
 Formula: